kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-join.md

 For control-plane nodes additional steps are performed:

-1. Downloading certificates shared among control-plane nodes from the cluster.
+1. Downloading certificates shared among control-plane nodes from the cluster (if explicitly requested by the user).

-1. Generating control-plane component manifests, certificites and kubeconfig.
+1. Generating control-plane component manifests, certificates and kubeconfig.

 1. Adding new local etcd member.